adriennedao/flash-cards/README.md

-FLASH-CARDS USER STORY:
+FLASH-CARDS

-   Goal: To have a user flip the cards and get it correctly.
-Information will be given on the card, user will have to            select the correct one.

-   Bronze: A user will flip them quickly (back or front) and use keyboard flip the card.

-   Silver: A user uses keyboard to flip the card, and to mark whether they got it right or not.
-Track which cards were            incorrect, and re-display them until the user gets them rigth!

-   Gold: A user will flip the cards until user gets them right, with correct information!
+A flash-card app for GA WDI Project 1

+Goal:

+  .
+Basic flash-card functionality is to have the user flip a card (front or back).
+  .
+User will be prompt to enter basic information.
+  .
+Information is displayed on the front of the card and picture on the back.
+  .
+Random quiz at the bottom by clicking the button.

+Technologies Used:

+  .
+The app was built using HTML5, CSS3, JavaScript

+Future Improvement:
+  .
+Add more cards, some features and functionality.